 People learn in different ways, and Buddha taught accordingly.
 He focused his teachings on the ability of each individual and their personal motivation.
 Those who wanted to avoid suffering for themselves concentrated on cause and effect (dependent origination and karma); those who were inspired to benefit others as well as themselves were given additional teachings on compassion and wisdom; those who had a strong trust in their own and others’ ability to reach enlightenment were given esoteric teachings on the direct view of mind: emptiness.

-- Hinayana, more commonly known as Theravada, concentrates on the teachings to those who want to avoid suffering for themselves.
+- Hinayana, more commonly known as Theravada, concentrates teaching those who want to avoid suffering for themselves.
 It is practiced in some Southeast Asian countries such as Sri Lanka, Myanmar and Thailand.

 - Mahayana is for those who wish to benefit others in addition to themselves.
 It has found fertile ground in many countries including China, Japan, Korea and Vietnam.
 Commonly known forms of this tradition include the “Amithaba Pure Land” school and Zen.